-If you’ve recently received an In Scope IR35 status determination from your client or suspect one is heading your way, then you’ll need to start considering what the best approach to take is.
+If you receive an In Scope IR35 status determination from your client or suspect one is heading your way, then you’ll need to start considering what the best approach to take is.
 We consider the options below.

 Perhaps you want to switch to PAYE?